Job References in California: What Can a Former Employer Say?

 Statements That Breach a Contract

 As the name indicates, a non-disparagement clause is an agreement between the parties of a contract to avoid saying bad things about each other.
-Like confidentiality agreements, non-disparagement clauses are generally enforceable in California, with some limits (a contract may not, for example, prohibit employees from cooperating with government or law enforcement agencies).28
+Non-disparagement clauses are generally enforceable in California, but state law places firm limits on how far they can reach.

 The last element is often the most difficult to prove.
-Damaging statements can include:29
+Damaging statements can include:40

 References